V and H cam calibration

 Slide the white tube up or down as necessary to keep it in the same FOV of the camera with every step.
 This simulates the same trigger point.

-Use blocks of some kind (e.g. stools or chairs etc) under the rod to support the rod at the desired angles.
+Use blocks of some kind (e.g. step ladder, stools or chairs etc) to support the end of the rod to get the desired vertical angles.

 Use the Hcam to check the desired ball path